Ultraverse: A System-Centric Framework for Efficient What-If Analysis for Database-Intensive Web Applications: Retroactive Database System

 In step 2's replay phase, the past commit order of dependent queries should be preserved, because otherwise, they could lead to inconsistency of the final database state-- leading to a different universe than the desired state.
-To ensure this, a naive approach would re-commit each query one by one (i.e., enforce \textit{strict serializability}) for reproduction.
-However, serial query execution is slow. \ultraverse solves this problem by leveraging query dependency information and simultaneously executing multiple queries in parallel whose $R/W$ sets do not overlap each other.
-Such a parallel query execution is safe because if two queries access different objects, they do not cause a race condition with each other.
+To ensure this \textit{strict serializability} while achieving a fast replay speed, \ultraverse uses query dependency information to simultaneously execute multiple queries in parallel whose $R/W$ sets do not overlap.
+Such a parallel query execution is safe because if two queries access different table cells, as they do not cause a race condition to each other.
 This improves the replay speed while guaranteeing the same final database state as strongly serialized commits.

-\autoref{fig:replay-schedule} is \ultraverse's replay schedule for \autoref{fig:dependency-graph-bank-simple2}'s retroactive operation scenario.
-Red arrows are the replay order.
-A replay arrow from $Q_n \rightarrow Q_m$ is created if $n < m$ and the two queries have a conflicting operation~\cite{conflict} (a \textit{read-write}, \textit{write-read}, or \textit{write-write}) on the same column of a table/view).
-Q12 and Q13 are safely replayed in parallel, because they access different table columns.
+A replay arrow from $Q_n \rightarrow Q_m$ is created if $n < m$ and the two queries have a conflicting operation~\cite{conflict} (a \textit{read-write}, \textit{write-read}, or \textit{write-write}) on the table/view's same column \textit{and} same RI value. \looseness=-1

-During the retroactive operation, \ultraverse simultaneously serves regular SQL operations from its clients, so the database system's front-end service stays available.
-Such simultaneous processing is possible because the retroactive operation's rollback and replay are done on a temporarily created database.
-Once \ultraverse's rollback \& replay phases (steps 1 and 2) are complete, in step 3 \ultraverse temporarily locks the original database, updates the temporary database's mutated table tuples to the original database, and unlocks it.
-Should there be new regular queries additionally committed during the rollback and replay phases, before unlocking the database, \ultraverse runs another set of rollback \& replay phases for those new queries to reflect the delta change.
+Throughout the retroactive operation, \ultraverse continues to serve regular SQL operations to its clients.
+Retroactive operations are conducted on a temporary database, so normal service remains uninterrupted.
+After the rollback and replay phases, \ultraverse locks the original database, updates \textit{mutated} table tuples from the temporary database, and then unlocks it.
+Any new regular queries committed during the rollback and replay phases are accounted for in a new subsequent set of rollback and replay phases before unlocking the database. \looseness=-1